rust-lang/rust/src/doc/rustc-dev-guide/src/backend/monomorph.md

 modules.
 One is for "stable" i.e. non-generic code and the other is more volatile code i.e. monomorphized/specialized instances.

-For depenencies, consider Crate A and Crate B, such that Crate B depends on Crate A.
+For dependencies, consider Crate A and Crate B, such that Crate B depends on Crate A.
 The following table lists different scenarios for a function in Crate A that might be used by one or more modules in Crate B.